Draperstown: Governance

-The town lies within the Moyola District Electoral Area of Mid-Ulster District Council which elects five councillors out of the 40 members of the council.
-In the 2019 Mid Ulster District Council election, the five elected councillors included three members of Sinn Féin, one member of the Democratic Unionist Party and one member of the Ulster Unionist Party.
+The town lies within the Moyola (District Electoral Area) of Mid-Ulster District Council which elects five councillors out of the 40 members of the council.
+In the 2023 Mid Ulster District Council election, the five elected councillors included three members of Sinn Féin, one member of the SDLP and one member of the Democratic Unionist Party.

 It is located within the Mid Ulster (Assembly constituency) in the Northern Ireland Assembly and the Mid Ulster (UK Parliament constituency).
-The current MP is Francie Molloy of Sinn Féin.
+Cathal Mallaghan of Sinn Féin was elected MP in 2024.

 Economy

 The town largely acts as a service centre for the surrounding farming communities.
 The main store in the town is the EuroSpar.
 There are a range of other smaller shops.
 There is also a livestock mart in the town for the sale of cattle, sheep and pigs.
 The mart has weekly sales.

-Churches and Local landmarks
+Churches and local landmarks

-The Catholic Parish of Ballinascreen covers the town of Draperstown and surrounding district.
+The Roman Catholic Parish of Ballinascreen covers the town of Draperstown and surrounding district.
 The first church in the area dates back to at least the eighth century.
 It was a monastery church called Scrin Colimbkille (Columbcille's shrine) which is located in the townland of Moneyconey outside the town.
 The parish gets its name from this shrine the ruins of which are still visible.
 There are four active churches in the parish.